KrutikaNikhade/shipment-management-form/README.md

 - Add new shipment records
 - Fetch and update existing records using Shipment No.
 - Lightweight and fast with JPDB integration
-- 🖥Responsive design using Bootstrap
+- Responsive design using Bootstrap

+Technologies Used

+- HTML5
+- Bootstrap 3
+- JavaScript (jQuery)
+- JsonPowerDB API

 # Project Status
  Completed and uploaded